kujeger/flatpak-gog/README.md

 * Support more GOG games.
 Most of this work is likely to be:
   * Additional libraries to install, possibly conflicting with other games.
 * DLC installation
-* Use installers as extra-data instead of embedding the complete game? extra-data currently only supprots http(s), not local files.
+* Use installers as extra-data instead of embedding the complete game? extra-data currently only supports http(s), not local files.